-- 1. Press [Song] to select song mode.
-The slot and pattern selection bounding box may be displayed green.
-Also only 1st and 2nd Screen buttons to control play are available in 'green' mode [Rec] off. - 2.
-Press [Rec] to toggle to editing in 'red' mode.
+- 1. Press [Shift] + [1] or [Menu] to select song mode.
+The slot and pattern selection bounding box may be green.
+Only the 1st and 2nd Screen buttons are available in 'green' mode i.e. [Rec] off to control play. - 2.
+Press [Rec] to toggle to editing 'red' mode.
 The slot and pattern bounding box will be displayed red.
 Also all of the screen button options are shown as available in 'red' mode [Rec] on. - 3.
-Navigate to the slot location desired, Turn (Jog).
-The location selected is shown with the red bounding box over the slot number and pattern number when editing.
-Alternatively Press [Up] and [Down] to also navigate through the slots. - 4.
+Navigate to the slot location desired using the (Up), (Down) or [+] / [-] buttons.
+The location selected is shown with the red bounding box over the slot number and pattern number when editing. - 4.
 To delete the currently selected song slot, Press [Delete Slot], 5th Screen button.
 The selected song slot is deleted and the other slots will move up the order. - 5.
 Press [Add Slot], 4th Screen button to add a new song slot row. - 6.
 The undo command does not restore deleted slots so be careful when editing songs.